brbtavares/tucano/core/README.md

 ---

-The **Core** module is the central orchestration layer of the Toucan algorithmic trading framework.
+The **Core** module is the central orchestration layer of the Tucano algorithmic trading framework.
 It provides the main trading engine, system coordination, execution management, and foundational components that enable professional-grade live trading, paper trading, and backtesting capabilities.

 ## 🏗️ Architecture Overview